Louis-7/angular-monaco-languageclient/README.md

 export * from 'vscode-base-languageclient/lib/connection';
 ```

-Download example from https://github.com/TypeFox/monaco-languageclient, this will be your language-server.
+Download example from [monaco language-client](https://github.com/TypeFox/monaco-languageclient), this will be your language-server.
 Please follow instruction from their github page.

 ## Run
 Start client with `npm start`.
 And go to `monaco-languageclient\example` run language server.